The Future Potential Impact

 • Significant NHS cost savings per year (UK estimate)

-→ Scaled to 1 million patients — funds that can be reinvested upstream to strength community teams.
+→ Funds that can be reinvested upstream to strength community teams.

 • Global potential: a blueprint for ageing societies